 Cubic Zirconia (CZ)

+Moissanite, lab diamonds are more affordable than their naturally mined diamond counterparts, you save up 30% or more.
 Moissanite was discovered in 1893 in Arizona by Nobel Prize winner Dr. Ferdinand Henri Moissan in Diablo Canyon, site of a crater formed by a huge meteorite that struck the earth 40 thousand years ago.
 Dr. Moissan discovered bits of what looked like tiny diamonds.
 In 1905, these "tiny diamonds" were analyzed as silicon carbide, which was named Moissanite in honor of Dr. Moissan.
 Moissanite is extremely hard, rating a 9.25 on the Mohs Scale (diamond is 10.0).
 Its refractive index (brilliance) is slightly higher than diamond and it possesses twice as much fire diamonds.
 Plus, unlike Cubic Zirconia, Moissanite doesn't cloud over time.
 Moissanite is much more expensive than Cubic Zirconia but still less than natural diamonds.
 This is an excellent choice for a diamond substitute.
 Charles & Colvard Forever One™, the newest addition to the Charles & Colvard® family.
 A triumph of art, science, and sustained effort, Forever One™ is an unprecedented achievement with the extreme hardness and robustness inherent in all Charles & Colvard Created Moissanite®.
 Forever One™ is at the very pinnacle of the gemological scale, in the coveted D-E-F ranges and is a gem so pure, so white, so incredibly brilliant that it promises to change, forever, how fine jewelry is made and enjoyed.
-Forever One Moissanite is truly a diamond replacement as it surpasses a diamond in brilliance, fire, toughness, and luster.
+Forever One Moissanite® is truly a diamond replacement as it surpasses a diamond in brilliance, fire, toughness, and luster.

 High Pressure, High Temperature (HPHT)